CStrimbei/java_stuff/README.md

 lab1-comp is the compulsory and homework activity for the first laboratory, named accordingly (HelloWorld is the compulsory activity, Homework is the homework activity)

 lab2 - comp is the compulsory and homework activity for the second laboratory.

+JavaDoc is the javadoc for the second laboratory.